 To make colorful flames, dry the pine cones first.
 Mix 1 cup of salt, borax, boric acid, or Epsom salts with 1/2 gallon of hot water and submerge the pine cones to soak overnight.
 Use salt for yellow flames, borax for yellow-green, boric acid for green, and Epsom salts for white.
 Allow the pine cones to dry for a minimum of three days before using them in the fireplace.

-Creosote is a built up of residue formed from burning softer woods, such as pine.
+Creosote is a buildup of residue formed from burning softer woods such as pine.
 However, pine cones do not give off as much creosote as pine wood does.
-You should have a professional chimney sweep come in and clean your fireplace every year, before you use it, just to be on the safe side.
+In addition, well-seasoned dry pine burns quickly and doesn't leave a creosote residue in the chimney.